 In summary, the tests were conducted in the laboratory to evaluate the engineering characteristics of the subsurface materials.
-The results of all these tests are presented on appropriate boring logs.
+The results of all these tests are presented on appropriate Boring / Test Pit Logs.
 These laboratory test results were used to classify the soils encountered generally according to the Unified Soil Classification System (ASTM D 2487).